 Futuristic visions based on how technology can speed up the world tend to be inherently conservative, or even sometimes regressive.
 They do not pose imaginative or challenging questions about alternative social relationships and ways of life.
 The future on offer is one in which everything is faster and easier, but stays the same.

 If we feel pressed for time today, it is not because of technology, but because of the priorities and parameters we ourselves set.
 Digital time is no different – ultimately it needs to be understood as a product of the ways in which humans use, interact with and indeed build technology.
 If we want technology to bring us a better future, we must contest the imperative of speed and democratise engineering.
 We must bring more imagination to the field of technological innovation.
 Most of all, we must ask bigger questions about what kind of society we want.
-Technology will follow, as it usually does.Make a donation
+Technology will follow, as it usually does.Support Aeon: make a one-off donation